m3data/collective-futurecrafting/_craft/patterns.md

 {% include content-pod.html
     theme="terra-sky"
     content="
-    <h2>3.
-Cyclical processes</h2>
+    <h2>Cyclical learning</h2>
-    <p>Like the seasons, our work moves in cycles of reflection and action, allowing us to learn and adapt continuously.</p>
+    <p>Like the seasons, our work moves in cycles of ideation, questioning, action, and reflection allowing us to learn and adapt continuously.</p>
     <details class='accordion'>
       <summary class='accordion__trigger'>How it might work</summary>
       <div class='accordion__content'>
         <ul>
-          <li><strong>Behaviour:</strong> groups engage in regular cycles of planning, acting, reflecting, and adapting.</li>
+          <li><strong>Behaviour:</strong> groups engage in regular cycles of relating, sense-making, acting, reflecting, and adapting.</li>
           <li><strong>Relationships:</strong> reflection builds deeper relational trust by acknowledging successes and failures collectively.</li>
           <li><strong>Structures:</strong> feedback loops are embedded within projects, allowing continuous learning and evolution.</li>
           <li><strong>Experience:</strong> participants feel the system is dynamic and responsive, fostering trust in the process and its outcomes.</li>